Sylius/Sylius/bundles/general/basic_crud.rst

 Performing basic CRUD operations
 ================================

-...
+Sylius is using the Doctrine Common persistence interfaces.
+This means that every model within Sylius bundles has its own repository and object manager.

 Retrieving resources
 --------------------

-Retrieving any resource from database should always happen via repository, which always implements ``Sylius\Bundle\ResourceBundle\Model\RepositoryInterface``.
+Retrieving any resource from database always happens via the repository, which implements ``Sylius\Bundle\ResourceBundle\Model\RepositoryInterface``.
-If you are using Doctrine, you're already familiar with this concept, as it extends the native Doctrine ``ObjectRepository`` interface.
+If you have been using Doctrine, you should already be familiar with this concept, as it extends the default Doctrine ``ObjectRepository`` interface.

 Let's assume you want to load a product from database.
-Your product repository is always accessible via ``sylius.repository.product`` service.
+Your product repository is always accessible via the ``sylius.repository.product`` service.

 .. code-block:: php